 Pricing: Square is the most affordable option

-When it comes to pricing and affordability, Square wins over Toast.
+Weighing the cost of Square vs the cost of Toast POS, Square wins.
 Square is known for its zero-initial-cost affordability, making it an attractive option for small food businesses or those on a tight budget.
-It offers a free POS plan with basic functionalities, a free magstripe reader, the ability to accept contactless payments with just a compatible iPhone or Android mobile device, and a low flat-rate card-present processing fee of 2.6% + 10 cents per transaction.
+It offers a free POS plan with basic functionalities, a free magstripe reader, the ability to accept contactless payments with just a compatible iPhone or Android mobile device, and a low flat-rate card-present processing fee of 2.6% + 15 cents per transaction.

-While Square’s costs are generally lower than Toast’s, the basic functionality is still enough for quick service operations.
-Additional features like payroll, marketing, and advanced reporting can be added for a fee, but even with these add-ons, Square tends to be more cost-effective for smaller businesses.
+While Square’s costs are generally lower than Toast’s, the basic functionality remains robust enough for quick-service operations.
+Additional features, such as payroll, marketing, and advanced reporting, can be added for a fee.
+However, even with these add-ons, Square tends to be more cost-effective for smaller businesses.
 Unlike Toast, Square’s pricing is straightforward, with no long-term contracts, making it easier for small businesses to start with minimal financial commitment.

 On the other hand, Toast’s pricing model is structured to cater specifically to established food businesses, especially with its standard 2-year contract.
-Although it offers a Pay-as-You-Go option with no monthly fees and a free hardware kit, it comes with processing fees much higher than Square’s standard processing fees.
-Also, while Toast’s basic plan includes essential POS features, many of Toast’s most sought-after features, like online ordering, gift cards, and loyalty programs, require additional fees.
+Although it offers a Pay-as-You-Go option that comes with no monthly fees and a free hardware kit, it incurs processing fees that are much higher than Square’s standard processing fees.
+Also, while Toast’s basic plan includes essential POS features, many of Toast’s most sought-after features, such as online ordering, gift cards, and loyalty programs, require additional fees.

 If your main priority for a restaurant POS system is affordability, you’d get the lowest cost with Square’s basic setup.
-It gives you essential, basic functionalities for quick-service restaurants while only paying for processing fees per transaction.
-However, for mid- to large-sized food businesses, Toast’s higher upfront and ongoing costs may be justified by its extensive restaurant-specific features, making it a better fit for full-service that are willing to invest in a more specialized system.
+It gives you essential functionalities while only paying for processing fees per transaction.
+However, for mid- to large-sized food businesses, Toast’s higher upfront and ongoing costs may be justified by its extensive restaurant-specific features, making it a better fit for full service restaurants that require more advanced tools and are willing to invest in a more specialized system.

 Hardware: Toast is built for a kitchen environment